ac1ra/NUC7i3BNH-Hackintosh/README.md

 Remove CLOVER from EFI.
 Download CLOVER from here and copy to EFI.
 USB bootloader ready.

 2. Unfortuanely, my Intel NUC7i3BNH cannot read UEFI USB.
-I suspect what Intel includes new secures in new version bios (BIOS version 0070).
-Well, put F2 to BIOS and turn on Built-in EFI Shell in Boot.
+I suspect what Intel includes new secures in new version bios (BIOS version **0070**).
+Well, put **F2** to BIOS and turn on **Built-in EFI Shell** in Boot.
 Put USB flash with Clover EFI and reboot.
-Turn F10 to get boot menu and choice Built-in EFI Shell.
+Turn F10 to get boot menu and choice **Built-in EFI Shell**.
 In EFI Shell input parition fs1: where USB with EFI:
 > cd fs1:\BOOT
 > ls